ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Amazon EC2 Explained: The Core Concepts You Need to Know Before Launching a Server - <a href="https://medium.com/@devsunil/amazon-ec2-explained-the-core-concepts-you-need-to-know-before-launching-a-server-22fbfbf0681e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reconciliation: When Your Database and Payment Provider Disagree - <a href="https://medium.com/@faithade69/reconciliation-when-your-database-and-payment-provider-disagree-8dd20e6d122e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sunil Barewar`**
+✍️ **posted by `Faith Ademola`**

-<blockquote>In this blog, we’ll go beyond simply clicking “Launch Instance” and take a closer look at what actually goes into creating an Amazon EC2…
+<blockquote>If you build payment systems, at some point you’ll probably deal with transactions where you’re not completely sure what happened.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Node.js Worker Threads vs Child Processes: The Benchmark I Wish I Had Before Scaling - <a href="https://medium.com/@adesh.barve20/node-js-worker-threads-vs-child-processes-the-benchmark-i-wish-i-had-before-scaling-1fe7652ec394?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+MEAN Stack Development Explained: Angular, Node.js & MongoDB Career Guide - <a href="https://medium.com/@roshan.justacademy/mean-stack-development-explained-angular-node-js-mongodb-career-guide-71db2cd81f59?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webstack`**
+✍️ **posted by `Rohan sharma`**

-<blockquote>Compare Node.js Worker Threads and Child Processes with benchmarks, memory metrics, and practical advice to scale backend workloads.
+<blockquote>Some careers announce themselves loudly, and others slip into your life through a single job listing you almost scrolled past.
 Continue reading on Medium »</blockquote>

-<h3>3. vm2’s Sandbox Just Failed for the Third Time This Week. - <a href="https://medium.com/@vortex404.404/vm2s-sandbox-just-failed-for-the-third-time-this-week-87ffdc410478?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Email Validation API in Node.js: Syntax, MX & SMTP - <a href="https://farazahmad759.medium.com/email-validation-api-in-node-js-syntax-mx-smtp-5f8e82c0e922?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vortex 404`**
+✍️ **posted by `Faraz Ahmad`**

-<blockquote>Three separate CVSS 10.0 sandbox escapes landed days apart — in a library that was declared dead once already
+<blockquote>An email can look perfectly valid and still be a poor destination. alex@example.com passes a basic pattern check, but that tells you…
 Continue reading on Medium »</blockquote>

-<h3>4.
-I Wrote the Same Two Tables in Drizzle and Prisma 6. - <a href="https://medium.com/@thestacknotebook/i-wrote-the-same-two-tables-in-drizzle-and-prisma-6-89d0450a7c64?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. @Cron fires on every replica.
+I found out the boring way - <a href="https://medium.com/@ssinghakshit/cron-fires-on-every-replica-i-found-out-the-boring-way-75e497417225?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Stack Notebook`**
+✍️ **posted by `Akshit Singh`**

-<blockquote>Drizzle is the growth ORM.
-Prisma 6 is leaving the Rust engine.
-I wanted the SQL I could read and the types I did not rewrite by hand.
+<blockquote>How an in-process scheduler turned one nightly job into N duplicate writes, and why I moved scheduling out of the app entirely.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Nodejs Windows Bilgisayarına Nasıl İndirilir (2026) - <a href="https://medium.com/@sevki6463/nodejs-windows-bilgisayar%C4%B1na-nas%C4%B1l-i%CC%87ndirilir-2026-92d304743ad7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS “Can’t Resolve Dependencies”: 5 Fixes That Actually Work - <a href="https://medium.com/@sikandarimran795/nestjs-cant-resolve-dependencies-5-fixes-that-actually-work-e538d346e142?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Şevki Dumankaya`**
+✍️ **posted by `Muhammad Imran`**

-<blockquote>Merhaba, Bugün sizlere Node js platformunu windows bilgisayarınıza nasıl kurabileceğinizi göstereceğim
+<blockquote>If you have built anything real with NestJS, you have seen this error staring back at you from the terminal:
 Continue reading on Medium »</blockquote>

 <h3>6.
-How a Tiny API Logging Feature Became a Production Bottleneck - <a href="https://medium.com/@mr.shrihari212/how-a-tiny-api-logging-feature-became-a-production-bottleneck-14c7b1b32a7d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Laravel vs Node.js vs Django: Which Backend Should You Choose for a New Project? - <a href="https://rsvkg.medium.com/laravel-vs-node-js-vs-django-which-backend-should-you-choose-for-a-new-project-d90f148712e5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shrihari (Harry)`**
+✍️ **posted by `Vikash Kumar Gupta`**

-<blockquote>It started with a simple requirement.
+<blockquote>A Practical Developer’s Guide to Choosing the Right Backend in 2026
 Continue reading on Medium »</blockquote>

+<h3>7.
+Rewriting a Node Service in Go: Why Memory Was the Unexpected Game-Changer  - <a href="https://medium.com/@anshusinghal703/rewriting-a-node-service-in-go-why-memory-was-the-unexpected-game-changer-9cb1e4928f21?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anshu Singhal`**

+<blockquote>Ever found yourself staring at those awful monitoring dashboards, feeling that little knot tighten in your stomach as your application’s…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Headless Chrome vs. WeasyPrint: Benchmarking PDF Generation at Scale - <a href="https://viveksahani2003.medium.com/headless-chrome-vs-weasyprint-benchmarking-pdf-generation-at-scale-d8605120ce53?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vivek Sahani`**

+<blockquote>Generating PDF reports from dynamic data is a rite of passage for almost every backend engineer.
+Whether it’s invoices, financial…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Fighting the Singapore Bot Traffic Pandemic: What Works to Solve It - <a href="https://openclassactions.medium.com/fighting-the-singapore-bot-traffic-pandemic-what-works-to-solve-it-5da9f71044ea?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Pause, Stop, Hide: Accessibility Requirements for Moving Content - <a href="https://medium.com/@marketing_58999/pause-stop-hide-accessibility-requirements-for-moving-content-956153147c31?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `OpenClassActions.com`**
+✍️ **posted by `BarrierBreak`**

-<blockquote>A particular pattern has been showing up in the analytics of small and mid-sized websites.
-Google Analytics reports hundreds of visitors…
+<blockquote>Auto-playing carousels.
+Scrolling news tickers.
+Animated banners.
+Blinking alerts.
+These patterns are everywhere on the web — and for many…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Start Your First Website or Blog in Nepal (Step-by-Step Guide for Beginners) - <a href="https://medium.com/@samirbasnet782/how-to-start-your-first-website-or-blog-in-nepal-step-by-step-guide-for-beginners-74fb6b9803ec?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Use Claude to Build Simple Micro-SaaS Products That Generate Passive Income Every Month - <a href="https://medium.com/coding-nexus/how-i-use-claude-to-build-simple-micro-saas-products-that-generate-passive-income-every-month-fa45a62e63e0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Samirbasnet`**
+✍️ **posted by `Talha Awan | Software Engineer & Technical Lead`**

-<blockquote>Starting your very first website can feel intimidating, especially if you have zero experience with coding or web design.
-I felt the exact…
+<blockquote>Most software developers get stuck in a perpetual loop: they dream up a SaaS idea, create a new repository, set up standard authentication…
-Continue reading on Medium »</blockquote>
+Continue reading on Coding Nexus »</blockquote>

 <h3>3.
-I Crawled 4 More Dev Sites.
-One Had 9 Orphan Pages Out Of 10 - <a href="https://medium.com/@outreach_59700/i-crawled-4-more-dev-sites-one-had-9-orphan-pages-out-of-10-7ebda58b6e32?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Simple Geographic Tools Are Still So Fragmented - <a href="https://medium.com/@echoluoluojiujiu/why-simple-geographic-tools-are-still-so-fragmented-9eca68fe91e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hermis`**
+✍️ **posted by `Echoluoluojiujiu`**

-<blockquote>Following up on last week’s four-site crawl, I ran the same free crawler against four more sites developers use daily — nodejs.org…
+<blockquote>Most map-related tasks are not actually complicated.
 Continue reading on Medium »</blockquote>

 <h3>4.
-This Is Why I Don’t Need Chart.js (In Some Cases) Again: Introducing st-core.fscss v2 - <a href="https://figsh.medium.com/this-is-why-i-dont-need-chart-js-in-some-cases-again-introducing-st-core-fscss-v2-ae551cdc8828?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+We Deleted 41,000 Lines of React and Shipped One New Bug - <a href="https://medium.com/@ArkProtocol1/we-deleted-41-000-lines-of-react-and-shipped-one-new-bug-7fe535ea47a3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Figsh`**
+✍️ **posted by `Ark Protocol`**

-<blockquote>I build everything in vanilla HTML, CSS, and JS.
-No frameworks, no build step unless I choose one.
-So every time a project needed a…
+<blockquote>The migration went beautifully.
+The bug is the part worth reading.
 Continue reading on Medium »</blockquote>

 <h3>5.
-How Do I Let Customers Sign Up and Log In to My AI-Built Website? - <a href="https://medium.com/@ssuoshri/how-do-i-let-customers-sign-up-and-log-in-to-my-ai-built-website-3b1133d6e305?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Is GeneratePress Popular Among Affiliate Marketers? - <a href="https://medium.com/@nelsomirbiswas52/why-is-generatepress-popular-among-affiliate-marketers-5491b63b8e0b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shrikant Shenoy`**
+✍️ **posted by `Nel Biswas Somir`**

-<blockquote>Your AI can build the website.
-Here’s how to connect the real backend systems that make customer accounts, file uploads, and login…
+<blockquote>Affiliate marketing websites have a simple goal: help visitors find useful information and make better purchasing decisions.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Next.js Routing in the App Router Era: params Is a Promise Now - <a href="https://arnab-k.medium.com/next-js-routing-in-the-app-router-era-params-is-a-promise-now-3e63fe918b9d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build a Real Website With AI — Beyond the First Impressive Preview - <a href="https://medium.com/@robertpham369/how-to-build-a-real-website-with-ai-beyond-the-first-impressive-preview-8a21d9529fa3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `@rnab`**
+✍️ **posted by `Robertpham`**

-<blockquote>I upgraded an old side project from Next 13 to Next 16 last month and the build broke in exactly one place: every dynamic page that read…
+<blockquote>A four-prompt Google AI Studio workflow for turning a product image into an editable website you can actually maintain
 Continue reading on Medium »</blockquote>

 <h3>7.
-What is API security and how do attackers actually break APIs? - <a href="https://medium.com/@apiunderattack/what-is-api-security-and-how-do-attackers-actually-break-apis-d69f59a64ccb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built and Validated a Horoscope Form with React and Next.js - <a href="https://medium.com/@vmaineng/how-i-built-and-validated-a-horoscope-form-with-react-and-next-js-e4c438e19ff8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Apiunderattack`**
+✍️ **posted by `Mai`**

-<blockquote>API security is the practice of making every route clear four checks before it answers: is the endpoint known, who is calling, may that…
+<blockquote>We need to gather information from our users so we can gather the best ‘North Star’ wisdom for their astrological sign.
+For my Horoscope…
 Continue reading on Medium »</blockquote>

 <br/>